iambrainstorming/iambrainstorming.github.io/src/chapters/the-lok-sabha-election-is-about-regional-parties-vs-one-party-dictatorship.md

 With such a low voter turnout, one can assume there is high distrust in elections and politicians.
 The Supreme Court's decision has made it worse.

-The population of India is increasing, so voter turnout is expected to increase.
-[However, it is showing the opposite trend, with voter turnout actually decreasing.](./images/voter_turn_out_analysis.jpeg)
+The population of India is increasing, so absolute voter turnout number is expected to increase.
+[However, it is showing the opposite trend, with absolute voter turnout number actually decreasing.](./images/voter_turn_out_analysis.jpeg)

 ### Should we vote or not vote?